 And understood no word it said –

 Yet – know not what was done to me

 (‘Berdardine’ is probably a reference to a follower of St. Bernard, the founder of the Cistercian order, implying Dickinson had been drawn closer to God by her experience in the church that day.)

-In ‘A Certain Slant of Light’ the sacred music heard at a place of worship is used as an image, but this time with negative connotations.
-The light of the song title does not bring brightness and clarity as might be associated with a shaft of sunlight illuminating a dreary scene, rather it ‘oppresses, like the Heft/Of Cathedral Tunes’.
+In ‘A Certain Slant of Light’ the sacred music heard at a place of worship recurs as an image but this time with no positive association.
+The light of the first line does not bring brightness and clarity as might be associated with a shaft of sunlight illuminating a dreary scene, rather it ‘oppresses, like the Heft/Of Cathedral Tunes’.
 It brings with it a hurt borne from heaven:

 ‘An imperial affliction

 The poem speaks of internal pain, a ‘Despair’, the cause of which is no physical wound; the pain cannot be described but is so real that even the physical landscape takes notice as dark, silent shadows are cast by the light.

 Sylvian’s vocal is front and centre as the track starts and I love his rendition of Dickinson’s words, the vibrato of his mature voice emphasising the emotion.
 The musical soundtrack is created by Jan Bang and Erik Honoré, their inventive use of electronics and samples building a sound-collage atmosphere with both texture and depth.
 They create a delicate, poignant pause in the accompaniment after the description of this hurt as being ‘…internal difference/Where the Meanings, are’: in the inner self, where we seek to make sense of our lives.